bbilger/yabapal/_posts/2016-10-20-jrestless.md

 You can use JRestless to develop two different types of AWS Lambda functions:

 1. _Gateway functions_ that can be invoked through AWS API Gateway and so normal HTTP request.
 2. _Service functions_ that can be invoked by other Lambda functions (or directly using the AWS SDK).
 The event object to invoke those function types is similar to a HTTP request.
-You can abstract the fact that you invoke a Lambda function away by using JRestless' feign client, allowing you to transparently call those function through feign.
+You can abstract the fact that you invoke a Lambda function away by using JRestless' [feign](https://github.com/OpenFeign/feign) client, allowing you to transparently call those functions.
 You can read more about those functions on Github: [jrestless-aws-service-handler](https://github.com/bbilger/jrestless/tree/master/aws/service/jrestless-aws-service-handler)

 In the beginning it might be difficult to configure AWS properly and to deploy your Lambda functions.
 So you might be interested in the fact that you can use the [serverless framework](https://github.com/serverless/serverless) together with JRestless to get your applications deployed easily.

 Since _gateway functions_ are probably the most interesting ones, I want to end this post with a simple example.

-Install _serverless_ as described in the docs https://serverless.com/framework/docs/guide/installing-serverless/
+Install _serverless_ as described in the docs [https://serverless.com/framework/docs/guide/installing-serverless/](https://serverless.com/framework/docs/guide/installing-serverless/)

-Setup your AWS account as described in the docs https://serverless.com/framework/docs/providers/aws/setup/
+Setup your AWS account as described in the docs [https://serverless.com/framework/docs/providers/aws/setup/](https://serverless.com/framework/docs/providers/aws/setup/)

 Create a new function using _serverless_